For the purposes of this site there are certain conventions that will be followed.

 - What's the relationship of the material to Scripture in general,

-YAHWEH's revealed intentions?
+and to YAHWEH's revealed intentions?

 Whenever you pull something out of context you tend to change its meaning.